Victoria-Qiao/NLU-assignment-2/README.md

 # NLU-assignment-2

-Natural Language Understanding assignment 2 about tasks to understand Neural Machine Translation
+Natural Language Understanding (2021) assignment 2 is about tasks to understand the structure of BERT and Neural Machine Translation.
+A report was written to answer and analyze the questions.